 Our exclusive licensee, Orox, is responsible for commercialization of certain of our products and product candidates, including UDENYCA®, CHS-1420 and CHS-0214, in certain Caribbean and Latin American countries (excluding Brazil, and in the case of UDENYCA®, also excluding Argentina).
 We intend to seek commercialization partners for all products in Europe and other jurisdictions outside the U.S. (excluding certain Caribbean and Latin American countries).

-Our license with Orox, or other future license or collaboration agreements, may not be successful.
+Our licenses with Bioeq, Innovent, Orox, or other future license or collaboration agreements, may not be successful.
 Factors that may affect the success of our licenses and collaborations include, but are not limited to, the following:

-- our existing and potential licensees and collaboration partners may fail to exercise commercially reasonable efforts to market and sell our products in their respective licensed jurisdictions or they may be ineffective in doing so; - our existing and potential licensees and collaboration partners may incur financial, legal or other difficulties that force them to limit or reduce their participation in our joint projects;

-- our existing and potential licensees and collaboration partners may terminate their licenses or collaborations with us, which could make it difficult for us to attract new partners and/or adversely affect perception of us in the business and financial communities; and - our existing and potential licensees and collaboration partners may choose to pursue alternative, higher priority programs, which could affect their commitment to us.
+- our existing and potential collaboration partners may fail to provide sufficient amounts of commercial products or they may be ineffective in doing so; - our existing and potential collaboration partners may fail regulatory inspections which may preclude or delay the delivery of commercial products; - our existing and potential collaboration partners may fail to exercise commercially reasonable efforts to market and sell our products in their respective licensed jurisdictions or they may be ineffective in doing so; - our existing and potential licensees and collaboration partners may incur financial, legal or other difficulties that force them to limit or reduce their participation in our joint projects; - our existing and potential licensees and collaboration partners may terminate their licenses or collaborations with us, which could make it difficult for us to attract new partners and/or adversely affect perception of us in the business and financial communities; and - our existing and potential licensees and collaboration partners may choose to pursue alternative, higher priority programs, which could affect their commitment to us.